EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-23-soldering-RGB-tutorial.md

 background: '/PATH_TO_IMAGE'
 ---
 A small introduction to electonic components soldering:

 **MATERIALS AND TOOLS**

+Soldering Iron (35W or less)

+Solder wire (recommendation: 60/40 rosin core, 0.031" diameter or less)

+Soldering Iron Stand

+Iron tip Cleaner: cellulose kitchen sponge (not plastic) to clean the corrosion

+Small Wire Cutters

+Tweezers

+Lamp

 **PREPARING THE COMPONENTS**

+Plug in your solder

+Wet your sponge

+Lay all the parts in front of you

 **START TO SOLDER**
-**HOW TO FIX A MISTAKE**
-**IMPORTANT NOTES**

-Through Hole Devices soldering

-Step 01:
-These are the tools you will need:
-Soldering Iron (35W or less)
-Solder wire (recommendation: 60/40 rosin core, 0.031" diameter or less) Soldering Iron Stand (a bent wire coat hangar works fine) cellulose kitchen sponge (not plastic) small Wire Cutters

-Step 02:
-Lay out all of the parts in front of you.
+the soldering instructed today is for: **Through Hole Devices soldering**

 Step 03:
 We will start with resistor R1.
 The colored bands indicate the value of the resistor.